 Day 1: Arrival in South Sinai

 Fly to Sharm el Sheikh International Airport.
-We are met on arrival by our Wind Sand & Stars leader and transfer through the sandstone desert into the mountains, to St Katherine village, where we spend our first night in a Bedouin camp.
+We are met on arrival by our Wind Sand & Stars leader and spend our first night in a hotel o the Gulf of Aqaba.

 Days 2 – 4: Acclimatisation and first ascents